Cub Scout popcorn games are a great addition to any pack or den meeting! You can also use them for your next popcorn sale fundraiser kickoff.

 Put a single kernel of popcorn in a dry test tube and cover the mouth of the test tube with aluminum foil.
 Hold the test tube over a flame, shaking it a little bit periodically to keep the kernel from burning.
 (Keep the test tube pointed away from you!)
 After a few seconds the kernel will pop, releasing the steam from inside.
 You’ll see the steam condense on the sides of the test tube.
 (If your kernel doesn’t pop, it might be because there was not enough water inside.
 If it doesn’t pop but you see steam condensing on the sides of the test tube, the kernel has a hole in the hull, so the pressure can’t build enough to make it pop.)

-After the boys know how popcorn pops, they’ll be ready for some games.
-Here are a couple of good ones that I found.
+After the boys know how popcorn pops, they’ll be ready for some popcorn games.

 I LOVE this popcorn race idea from PBS Kids!
 It is definitely an outdoor activity.
 You’ll need: